cyber-republic/elastos-ReactNative-framework/CONTRIBUTING.md

 > **Note:** Please don't file an issue to ask a question.
 You'll get faster results by using the resources below.

  * Join [react-native-development](https://discord.gg/CSfy4YJ) channel in Discord for development questions.
- * Join [Elastos Community Telegram](https://t.me/elastosgroup) for general questions
-    * Even though Telegram is a chat service, sometimes it takes several hours for community members to respond &mdash; please be patient!
- * Join [Elastos Developers Telegram](https://t.me/elastosdev) for more technical questions
-    * Core Developers are not usually watching this channel.
-If you need to contact core team, please use Github.
  * Create an issue with question in [elastos-ReactNative-framework](https://github.com/cyber-republic/elastos-ReactNative-framework) for direct questions to team.

 ## How Can I Contribute?